 Selenium—protects cells from oxidation and helps build a healthy immune system.

-***In 1998 the United States began a folic acid fortification program, requiring that folic acid be added to many common grain and cereal products: some breakfast and ready-to-eat-cereals, enriched flours, breads, pastas, crackers, corn grits, cornmeal, rice, macaroni, and other grain products.
-This has helped to increase consumption of folic acid.
+***In 1998, the United States began a folic acid fortification program, requiring that folic acid be added to many common grain and cereal products: some breakfast and ready-to-eat-cereals, enriched flours, bread, pasta, crackers, corn grits, cornmeal, rice, macaroni, and other grain products.
+This has helped to increase the consumption of folic acid.

 How Much is Needed?

 Most Americans consume enough grain products, although few are whole grains.
-MyPyramid and The Dietary Guidelines for Americans 2005 recommend eating about 6 ounces of grains per day.
+The 2015-2020 Dietary Guidelines recommend eating about 6 ounces of grains per day.
 At least half of that amount, or 3 ounces, should be whole grains.
 This is based on a 2,000 calorie diet.
 The exact amount you need depends on your age, sex, and level of physical activity.

 Daily Grain Needs